redbluegreenhat/HitCounters2/README.md

 ## HitCounters2

-This is an alternative approach to the idea of the [HitCounters](https://www.mediawiki.org/wiki/Extension:HitCounters) extension-
+This is an alternative approach to the idea of the [HitCounters](https://www.mediawiki.org/wiki/Extension:HitCounters) extension.

 Instead of using deferred updates, it embeds some JavaScript code to every page that calls a REST endpoint provided by this extension.
 This approach has several advantages over the original HitCounters: